hiurylf/market-analysis/README.md

 Project designed to analyze the performance of a stock in the last 30 days

+## Prerequisites

+To run this project you need to have the Angular framework installed locally, details for the installation visit this link: [setup-local](https://angular.io/guide/setup-local)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you